Value Chain of the Daigas Group

 Promotion of CSR Activities Together with Business Partners

 Osaka Gas's task of delivering city gas to customers can't be achieved without the cooperation of various business partners—not only Daigas Group companies but also business partners.
 We believe it is necessary for Osaka Gas to control the social and environmental effects that are generated in its business process in the most responsible manner and in close cooperation with our business partners.

 Osaka Gas has adopted “CSR Procurement Guidelines” as a way to fulfill its CSR in procurement activities and disclosed that on its website.
 New materials suppliers have been briefed about the Guidelines, before starting business transactions with Osaka Gas.
 Major suppliers are to be asked to reconfirm the content of the Guidelines during an annual CSR survey on them as part of our follow-up efforts.

-In addition, we have revised our “Green Partner Initiative,” a system in which our business partners recognized as being active in environmental management are registered as "Green Partners."
+In addition, under our “Green Partner Initiative,” our business partners recognized as being active in environmental management are registered as “Green Partners.”
 The registration initially applied to only gas pipeline materials suppliers.
-Under the revised initiative, however, other parties are also eligible to register.
+At present, however, other parties are also eligible to register.
 We will continue to work with our suppliers to fulfill our CSR and aim to promote mutual prosperity in the entire value chain, from LNG drilling to marketing, sales and consumption.

 Activities at overseas business bases